roastedroot/quickjs4j/Readme.md

 This project is standing on giant's shoulders:

-- [QuickJS](https://bellard.org/quickjs/) is a small and embeddable Javascript engine
+- [QuickJS](https://bellard.org/quickjs/) a small and embeddable Javascript engine
-- [Javy](https://github.com/bytecodealliance/javy) is a convenient JavaScript to Webassembly toolchain
+- [Javy](https://github.com/bytecodealliance/javy) a convenient JavaScript to Webassembly toolchain
-- [Chicory](https://chicory.dev/) is a ative JVM WebAssembly runtime
+- [Chicory](https://chicory.dev/) a native JVM WebAssembly runtime